lyra/android-ios-sdk-integration-examples/android/java/README.md

 In this sample, in case of error calling the server, a toast will be displayed with the error text.

-Otherwise, the `processServerResponse` method is called with the server response.
-The formToken is extracted from the server response and the `process` SDK method is called.
+Otherwise, the `processServerResponse` method is executed with the formToken and the `process` SDK method is called.

 ```java
 Lyra.INSTANCE.process(getSupportFragmentManager(), formToken, new LyraHandler() {